ddenisyuk/gpu-tex-enc/packages/gpu-tex-enc/README.md

 - `@gpu-tex-enc/astc`: For ASTC compression.
 - `@gpu-tex-enc/bc`: For BCn compression.
 - `@gpu-tex-enc/etc`: For ETC and ETC2 compression.
+- `@gpu-tex-enc/basis`: For ETC1S and UASTC Basis supercompressed textures.
 - `sharp` (optional): For additional image processing capabilities.

 ## Requirements